 Paid family leave (PFL) requires employers to let employees take paid time off for qualifying events.
-Many states have adopted their own paid family leave law, including:
+State PFL programs differ from the federal Family and Medical Leave act of 1993.

 Employers with 50 or more employees must also provide unpaid time off for family and medical leave under the federal Family and Medical Leave Act of 1993 (FMLA).
 FMLA does not require employers to give paid family and medical leave.

 Oregon paid family leave

 Oregon paid family leave is a program that grants eligible Oregon employees up to 12 weeks of paid time off for family or medical leave or to address a domestic violence situation.